Moose Hill Farm Share (CSA)

 The Moose Hill Community Farm CSA serves many purposes including:

-- Offering organic, locally-grown food to Sharon and neighboring residents.
+- Offering organic, locally-grown food to surrounding communities.

 - Welcoming families into our fields, in an effort to connect future generations with their food.

-- Supporting Wards Berry Farm and Brambly Farm, local family-run farms.
+- Supporting Ward’s Berry Farm, a local family-run farm.

-The Wards brothers are responsible for all of the planting of the crops and Moose Hill takes care of the management, harvesting, and distribution of the crops.
+The Wards brothers are responsible for all of the cultivation of the land and planting of the crops on our 17 acres and Moose Hill oversees the management, harvesting, and distribution of the crops.